philzook58/philzook58.github.io/_posts/2024-04-12-egraph_talk.md

 It was a great relief to have Max say that works in progress were ok.
 I do think I have enough to be worth 15 minutes of peoples time and I really do think the e-graphs as ground rewrite system perspective clears up a lot of mysticism about how one might approach e-graph extensions.

-Really the abstract is written almost against my own myopic and ignorant perspective from a few years ago in regards to the greater context of egraphs in automated reasoning.
+Really the abstract is written almost against my own myopic and ignorant perspective from a few years ago in regards to the greater context of e-graphs in automated reasoning.
 Certainly automated reasoning experts must think there is no content to this talk.
-Egraphs are congrence closure, congruence closure is a subproblem of those treated in the 60s.
+E-graphs are congruence closure, congruence closure is a subproblem of those treated in the 60s.
 This is all in the textbooks (term rewriting and all that, automated reasoning: an introduction).
 But I hadn't read any of those textbooks at that point and a drive to understand e-graphs has been the thread leading me through these things.
 I haven't seen anybody say this all in exactly the way I'm saying either though.
 I dunno.

 ## Bits and Bobbles